Ontario College Advanced Diploma | 6 semesters | Barrydowne Campus

 Please see our fees page for the breakdown of tuition and mandatory ancillary fees by program and semester for both domestic and international students.

 The cost of books each year of the program is approximately $600.
 Students must also purchase a uniform and student equipment kit, which will be used throughout the program.
 The cost of the uniform and student kit is approximately $800.
 This is the best information available when publishing to the website and is subject to change.

 Upon successful completion of all courses, as outlined in the program of study, graduates from Cambrian's Massage Therapy Program are eligible to write the OSCE and MCQ examinations required for for registered massage therapist credentialing as set out by the College of Massage Therapists of Ontario.
 Graduates are responsible for all costs associated with:

 - Certification Examinations (OSCE and MCQ)

 - Fees for initial registration

-*NEW* Graduates of the Massage Therapy program at Cambrian College can receive up to 51 credits towards an undergraduate degree in Kinesiology or Physical & Health Education from Laurentian University
+Graduates of the Massage Therapy program at Cambrian College can receive up to 51 credits toward an undergraduate degree in Kinesiology or Physical & Health Education from Laurentian University

 Registered Massage Therapists will be able to work in a variety of settings including: